-Robert J. Barbera has spent the past 6 years teaching and doing research at the Johns Hopkins University.
-Robert’s research focuses on the nexus between finance and macroeconomics.
-Starting in 1982 Robert spent some 30 years as a Wall Street economist.
-Bob’s Wall Street affiliations include roles at Mount Lucas, Investment Technology Group, Capital Investment International, Lehman Brothers, and E.F.
+Robert J Barbera’s research focuses on the nexus between finance and macroeconomics.
+Starting in 1982, Robert spent some 30 years as a Wall Street economist.
+Bob’s Wall Street affiliations included roles as Chief Economist at Mount Lucas, Investment Technology Group, Lehman Brothers, and E.F.
 Hutton.
-Early in his career, he served as an economist for U.S. Senator Paul Tsongas and for the Congressional Budget Office.
+Early in his career, he served as an economist for U.S. Senator Paul Tsongas and for the U.S. Congressional Budget Office.
 He began his professional career as a lecturer at M.I.T.
-Barbera is currently the Director of the Center for Financial Economics, and he is an Economics Department Fellow.
+Barbera is currently the Director of the JHU Center for Financial Economics, and he is an Economics Department Fellow.
 He is the author of The Cost of Capitalism: Understanding Market Mayhem and Stabilizing Our Economic Future.
 Dr. Barbera holds a B.A. and Ph.D. from the Johns Hopkins University.